The Brookhouse WiFi NMEA 0183 multiplexer for the iPad,

 any AIS receiver or transponder with GPS and NMEA instrument data and

-transmits the combined data stream via WiFi to the iPad or a computer.
+transmits the combined data stream via WiFi to the iPad, Android or computer.

 The iMux also has a serial output port for hard-wired connection to a

 chart plotter and/or a computer.
 All of the functions of the Brookhouse

 multiplexer model AIS are included, so application of this model is not